bnjmnrsh/searchlights/readme.md

 # searchLights.js

 A fun little project to experiment with `mix-blend-mode` and drawing with `CanvasRenderingContext2D`.

-There are a number of project goals.
+There were a number of project goals:

 1. The plugin should be 'plug and play' running out of the box with some fun defaults.
 2. These defaults should be able to be overwritten with user options provided by either